rust-scicomp/website/pages/index.md

 It was first held in [2023](/2023).
 Recordings of the talks for every workshop are available on the [Scientific Computing in Rust YouTube channel](https://www.youtube.com/@ScientificComputinginRust).

-More information about the most recent workshop can be found on the <a href='/2024'>Scientific Computing in Rust 2024 workshop page</a>.
+Information and registration links for the upcoming 2025 workshop can be found on the
+<a href='/2025'>Scientific Computing in Rust 2025 workshop page</a>.

 ## Monthly newsletter